nmeri17/suphle-docs/src/docs/v1/routing/index.md

 Note that the above method neither returns a renderer nor tags any http method.
 So what's the catch?
 We will find out after looking at the contents of `Modules\ZooModule\Collections`.

-Wrapping related endpoints under the same umbrella happens to come with some additional perks: let's take a moment to understand how routes are matched in Suphple, shall we?
+Wrapping related endpoints under the same umbrella happens to come with some additional perks: let's take a moment to understand how routes are matched in Suphle, shall we?

 ## Route matching: a brief history